efebaydogan/Unity2D-CharacterMovement/README.md

 ATTENTİON:For the character's jump function to work correctly, you need to make the tag of your floor "floor" in unity.
 ## Author

-- [Efe Baydoğan](https://www.instagram.com/efebaydogan10) for design and development.
+- Created by Efe Baydoğan.

   ----------------------------------------------------------------------------------------------------